2022 - 2023

 Role of perivascular macrophages in neurovascular dysfunction induced by hypertension

 Monica Santisteban, Ph.D., Leon Levy Research Fellow, Weill Cornell Medical

 The inaugural speaker in the series on October 26, 2021, featured Monica Santisteban from Weill Cornell Medical College.
 She talked about her research on the role of perivascular macrophages in neurovascular dysfunction and cognitive impairment in hypertension.
 Dr. Santisteban is a native of Costa Rica and moved with her family to Florida as a teen, where her undergraduate mentor supported and encouraged her to apply to graduate programs.
 After a very productive training and with support from her PhD and postdoctoral mentors, she started her independently funded research program in 2020.
 Her journey to science emphasizes the importance of good mentorship in scientific training, particularly for minority students.

 Join us virtually

-To increase exposure, the first year of quarterly talks will be virtual and available to attendees both within and outside OHSU.
+To increase exposure, the quarterly talks will be virtual and available to attendees both within and outside OHSU.